Mark Pretti Nature Tours, L.L.C.

 Our trip begins in the bustling city of Manaus.
 Begun as a small fort during Portuguese colonization, Manaus grew enormously during the famous rubber boom of the mid to late 1800s.
 Though the rubber boom collapsed in the early 1900s and was then revived briefly during World War II, Manaus persisted as a port city, and then began its modern growth spurt in the 1960s when it became a free trade zone, attracting large amounts of foreign investment.
 Today it's a city of 2 million people with many factories and a thriving shipping industry.
 Despite its modernity, there is still a lot of nature-based commerce (especially fish and also local fruits) with a large dependence on the Amazon and Negro Rivers.

 In Manaus we stay at the Hotel Novotel where a small patch of adjacent forest attracts quite a few birds.
 We've seen over 50 species here, and while most are the more common and widespread species tolerant of some habitat disturbance, it's fun to do some easy birding on the grounds.
-Orange-fronted yellow-finch, red-capped cardinal, spotted tody-flycatcher, mouse-colored tyrannulet, fork-tailed palm-swift, green aracari, turquoise tanager, and a nice bunch of parrots (scarlet macaw, canary-winged parakeet, orange-winged parrot, and sapphire-rumped parrotlet) have been the main eye candy.
+Orange-fronted yellow-finch, red-capped cardinal, spotted tody-flycatcher, southern mouse-colored tyrannulet, fork-tailed palm-swift, green aracari, turquoise tanager, and a nice bunch of parrots (scarlet macaw, canary-winged parakeet, orange-winged parrot, and sapphire-rumped parrotlet) have been the main eye candy.
 Though rare, we've also seen the beautiful pied tamarin, one of the world's rarest and most range-restricted primates, right on the hotel grounds.

 At about its midpoint in the long journey from the Andes to the Atlantic, the Amazon is about a mile wide in the Manaus region.
 That width, combined with the enormous load of sediment and debris it carries, has created countless river islands.
 While some are small, some (especially at the river's mouth in Belem) are larger than some small countries.
 Over time, vegetation becomes established and tall stature forest may develop.
 Many islands are a mix of early successional species (mainly grasses, Cecropia and Melastomes), later successional shrubs and small trees, and taller stature flooded forest.
 As is typical in Amazonia, and perhaps because there are just so many islands, these areas have become a hotspot for colonization and specialization by many species.
-Of course one expects to find birds that prefer open spaces and edge habitat, and grayish saltator, yellow-headed caracara, lesser yellow-headed vulture, yellow-browed sparrow, chestnut-bellied seedeater, and blue-gray and palm tanagers are fairly common.
+Of course one expects to find birds that prefer open spaces and edge habitat, and bluish-gray saltator, yellow-headed caracara, lesser yellow-headed vulture, yellow-browed sparrow, chestnut-bellied seedeater, and blue-gray and palm tanagers are fairly common.
 And, since there's quite a bit of open water and marshy habitat one also finds purple gallinule, yellow-hooded and red-breasted blackbirds, black-collared hawk, snail kite, black skimmer, southern and pied lapwings, and large-billed and yellow-billed terns.
 But it's the river islands specialties that we're always searching for.
 There are no less than four parrot species - festive parrot, short-tailed parrot, tui parakeet, and green-rumped parrotlet - that make this unique habitat home.
 And there are a whole bunch of spinetails - red-and-white, yellow-chinned, Parker's pale-breasted, dark-breasted, and rusty-backed.
 While we usually see most of these, interestingly, we often don't see another spinetail for the rest of the "land-based" trip.
 Lesser hornero, river tyrannulet, black-and-white antbird, oriole blackbird, bicolored conebill, Amazonian black-tyrant, and riverside tyrant are other specialists that we've had good luck with here.

 While the birds are great, we also just enjoy the spectacular beauty of the trip - sunrise on the Rio Negro, towering clouds, quiet igarapes (channels) with classic ribereno dwellings, backwaters inhabited by the enormous and famous Victoria water lily, the impressive scale of the rivers, and, on most trips, not a single piece of garbage.
 After the island visits, our river journey continues with a buffet lunch at a floating restaurant and a walk along a boardwalk through varzea (flooded forest).
 The flooded forest is an important habitat throughout Amazonia and is home to many specialties, including three woodcreepers that we usually see - long-billed (the world's largest), straight-billed, and striped.
 In addition to super cute common squirrel monkeys, we've also had great potoo here.
 On our return to Manaus, we cruise through a floating city and of course visit the "Encontro das Aguas" (Meeting of the Waters), where the warm and clear-black water of the Rio Negro meets the cooler and cloudier water of the Amazon.